Gogo1951/Open-Sesame/README.md

 - You do NOT have your Mailbox Window Open.
 - The container is not locked.
 - The contianer did not drop off a raid boss.
-- The contianer does not contain a BoP item.
+- The contianer is tradable, but does not contain a BoP item.
-- The contianer does not contain a unique item.
+- The contianer is tradable, but does not contain a unique item.

 ### Download from CurseForge